We compared unlimited data phone plans to help you find the best one

 - All of the plans include an autopay discount: $5 a month for Sprint, T-Mobile or Verizon and $10 a month for AT&T.

-- T-Mobile One, Sprint Unlimited Freedom and Verizon "gounlimited" plans limit people to standard-definition video and only 3G hotspot support.
+- T-Mobile One, Sprint Unlimited Basic and Verizon gounlimited plans limit people to standard-definition video and only 3G hotspot support.

 - AT&T's Unlimited &More plan limits people to standard-definition video with streaming speeds capped at 1.5 Mbps and doesn't include hotspot data.

-Note: Editors' note: This article was originally published on Feb.
-13, 2017.
-Since that time, AT&T, Sprint, T-Mobile and Verizon all announced multiple changes to their unlimited data plans.
-The information below reflects the prices and features of unlimited plans as of July 16, 2018.